reduxjs/redux/docs/advanced/Middleware.md

 applyMiddlewareByMonkeypatching(store, [ logger, crashReporter ])
 ```

-However, it is still monkeypatching.
+However, it is still Monkeypatching.
 The fact that we hide it inside the library doesn’t alter this fact.

 ### Attempt #5: Removing Monkeypatching